zestime/cifar-10/README.md

 ```
 option = {
-  totalSize,    // All bytes for each case
+  totalSize,    // the length of bytes for each case
   mapper,       // binary to matrix mapper
   trainFiles,   // array for files to be a training set
   testFiles,    // array for files to be a testing set
 }
 ```
+For example, [this example](https://github.com/zestime/cifar-10/blob/master/src/index.js#L42) is for CIFAR 10.

+# Contributing

+PR or issue reporting are always welcome.
+Feel free to report or advice to this project.